Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 As a consequence of the previous two lemmas, it follows an immediate corollary:

-\begin{corollary} Let $(p_n)$ be a sequences of saddle periodic points such that for each of them at least one unstable branch accumulates on the critical set and the orbits of the sequence $(p_n)$ accumulates on $Crit_I(f)$; it follows that they belong to a finite number of homoclinic classes. \end{corollary}
+\begin{corollary} Let $(p_n)$ be a sequence of saddle periodic points such that for each of them at least one unstable branch accumulates on the critical set and the orbits of the sequence $(p_n)$ accumulate on $Crit_I(f)$; it follows that they belong to a finite number of homoclinic classes. \end{corollary}

-By proposition \ref{PS2-1} there are only a finite number of critical points in $Crit_{II}(f).$ So, to conclude proposition \ref{critical-Misiu} it remains to consider the sequences of periodic points that accumulate only on boundary critical points.
+\paragraph{Case ${\rm Crit_I}(f, (p_n))=\emptyset$.} In that case, ${\rm Crit}(f, (p_n))= {\rm Crit_{II}}(f, (p_n)).$ By proposition \ref{PS2-1} there are only a finite number of boundary saddle periodic points that contain the critical points in $Crit_{II}(f).$ So, to conclude proposition \ref{critical-Misiu} it remains to consider the sequence of periodic points that accumulate only on boundary critical points.

-\begin{definition} Let $(p_n)$ be a sequence of saddle periodic points such that for each of them at least one of its unstable branches accumulates on a critical point.
-Let $\La$ be the accumulation set of the sequence $(p_n)$; it is said that the sequence $(p_n)$ is a {\it $*-$sequence} if
+\begin{definition} Let $(p_n)$ be a sequence of saddle periodic points such that for each of them at least one of its unstable branches accumulates at a critical point.
+Let $\La$ be the accumulation set of the orbits of the periodic points $(p_n)$; we say that the sequence $(p_n)$ is a {\it $*-$sequence} if